-When the Adviser believes an ETF's price will increase, remain unchanged, or only decrease slightly it employs a put spread strategy.
+When the adviser believes an ETF's price will increase, remain unchanged, or only decrease slightly it employs a put spread strategy.
 In a put option spread, the Fund sells (writes) an out of the money (below current market price) put option while also purchasing a further out of the money put option.

-The Adviser expects the written options to expire worthless, but purchases lower-cost further out of the money options to insulate the Fund from large losses if the written options increase in value.
-The Adviser expects options to be held to expiration, but may adjust positions following a large (over 10%) price swing in an option's reference ETF.
+The adviser expects the written options to expire worthless, but purchases lower-cost further out of the money options to insulate the Fund from large losses if the written options increase in value.
+The adviser expects options to be held to expiration, but may adjust positions following a large (over 10%) price swing in an option's reference ETF.
+The Fund limits net economic exposure at the time of investment to any one over-the-counter counterparty to 25% of Fund net assets.

-When writing options, the Fund is required to post collateral to assure its performance to the option buyer.
+When writing options or using gold futures, the Fund is required to post collateral to assure its performance.
 The Fund will hold cash and cash-like instruments or high-quality short term fixed income securities (collectively, "Collateral").
 The Collateral may consist of (1) U.S. Government securities, such as bills, notes and bonds issued by the U.S. Treasury; (2) money market funds; (3) fixed income ETFs; and/or (4) corporate debt securities, such as commercial paper and other short-term unsecured promissory notes issued by companies that are rated investment grade or of comparable quality.
-The Adviser considers an unrated security to be of comparable quality to a security rated investment grade if it believes it has a similar low risk of default.
+The adviser considers an unrated security to be of comparable quality to a security rated investment grade if it believes it has a similar low risk of default.
+The majority of the Fund's securities portfolio will consist of Collateral and approximately up to 25% will consist of the purchased leg of options related to the option spread strategy.